tekinnnnn/repo-sync-tool/README.md

 ## Configuration

-The configuration is stored in the `repo-sync.conf` file in the same directory as the script, and includes the following options:
+The configuration is stored in the `~/.repo-sync.conf` file in your home directory, and includes the following options:

 - `REPO_BASE_PATH`: Base directory where your repositories are located
 - `REPOSITORIES`: List of repositories to sync by default (comma-separated)